 • Proper storage is key.

-Does Peanut Butter Go Bad?
+What Makes Peanut Butter Go Bad?

-Let’s cut to the chase: yes, peanut butter can go bad.
-But the journey of a jar of peanut butter from the supermarket shelf to potentially becoming a science experiment is fraught with variables.
+The journey of a jar of peanut butter from the supermarket shelf to potentially becoming a science experiment is fraught with variables.
 These range from the type of peanut butter (natural versus processed) to how it’s stored.
 A natural peanut butter, with its lack of stabilizers, is more prone to oil separation and spoilage, while its more processed counterparts boast a longer shelf life thanks to added preservatives.

 The nuances of peanut butter degradation are a testament to the complexity of food preservation.
 From the onset of rancidity due to oil oxidation to the potential growth of mold if water finds its way inside the jar, the signs are there, whispering the need for vigilance.